zudochkin/awesome-newsletters/README.md

 ### Devops

 - [DevOps Weekly](https://www.devopsweekly.com/).
 A weekly slice of devops news.
-- [DevOps newsletter](https://blog.serverdensity.com/devops-newsletter/).
-The best DevOps links of the week delivered to your inbox every Sunday in the form of the DevOps newsletter.
 - [Sysadmin Casts](https://sysadmincasts.com/get-notified).
 Sysadmin Casts - bite-sized sysadmin screencasts (released weekly).
 - [Server Admin for Programmers](https://serversforhackers.com/).
 Teaching the server tech you need for development and production.
 Eliminating the frustration of server configuration.
 - [Cron.Weekly](https://www.cronweekly.com).
 A weekly newsletter, delivered to you every Sunday, with news & tools tailored to Linux sysadmins.
 [Archige](https://www.cronweekly.com/archives/).